justint/cs108-game-blog/_posts/2017-02-01-hopping-curbs.md

 Ouch.
 The driver says to me in a garbled vocoder voice, "Not again...".
 Apparently head on collisions with bicyclists is a common occurrence around here.
 I see how I got my paperboy job so quickly.

-I pull my self and my compound fractured femur together and get back on my bike.
+I pull myself and my compound fractured femur together and get back on my bike.
 No more fooling around.
 I've got a route to finish.

 I knock out a few more windows, land more newspaper issues on doorsteps, and ride my way to the end.
 My job is complete.
 Or is it?